yahiro07/jsx-classname-shorthand/readme.md

 I usually give class names to elements for styling, but since the prop `className` is a long word for how often it is used.
 I therefore created a wrapper for the jsx runtime that allows `className` to be written in short props called `q`.

+This library is assumed to be used in conjunction with React.

 ## install

 ```